Basic Approach

 Aiming to be a company where all employees can work according to their motivation and ability, we have established internal rules and manuals, including compliance with Japanese laws and regulations related to employment and labor.
 Regarding major changes in our business, we hold dialogues with employees through employee representatives and employee briefings.
 We are also committed to the social protection of our employees, including the elimination of intentional or discriminatory dismissal practices and the protection of personal data and privacy.

 There have been no labor disputes such as strikes in FY2024.
-We are also working to eliminate intentional or discriminatory dismissal practices and to protect the social welfare of our employees, including the protection of personal data and privacy.
+We (Nifco non-consolidated) are also working to eliminate intentional or discriminatory dismissal practices and to protect the social welfare of our employees, including the protection of personal data and privacy.

 Introduction of Job-Based Personnel System

-In April 2024, Nifco introduced the Nifco-style Job-Based Personnel System, aiming to be a company that continues to challenge and win, based on the two pillars of "maintaining and strengthening existing businesses" and "expanding new businesses," even in a period of great change in the automobile industry and an uncertain environment in all aspects.
+In April 2024, Nifco (non-consolidated) introduced the Nifco-style Job-Based Personnel System, aiming to be a company that continues to challenge and win, based on the two pillars of "maintaining and strengthening existing businesses" and "expanding new businesses," even in a period of great change in the automobile industry and an uncertain environment in all aspects.
 The introduction of this system has realized diverse expertise and career autonomy for employees, clarified the expected roles for each grade and position, and established a role-based system.
 In addition, we aim to realize an attractive system that attracts excellent human resources from both inside and outside the company through competitive compensation levels and performance-based compensation.
 We will continue to promote human capital management and enhance employee engagement by synchronizing our human resource strategy with our management strategy.

 Compliance

 In order to ensure that the business activities of our group comply with relevant laws and regulations, our articles of incorporation, internal rules and regulations, and other rules generally required by society, we established compliance regulations in 2006.
-In addition, we review our compliance manual, which is organized by theme, in line with revisions to laws and regulations, changes in legal interpretations, and changes in social norms, and we conduct training to raise employee awareness.In FY2023, we revised our manuals and subsequently implemented mandatory compliance training for all employees, including non-regular staff, in FY2023 and 2024.
+In addition, we review our compliance manual, which is organized by theme, in line with revisions to laws and regulations, changes in legal interpretations, and changes in social norms, and we conduct training to raise employee awareness.
+We have revised our manuals and, starting in fiscal year 2023, are implementing mandatory compliance training for all employees, including non-regular employees.

 Establishment of an internal reporting system